Starting 25 years ago, we’re used to people stopping conversations, on hearing their phone bleep.

 Asking ‘Who created SMS?’, you’d most likely come away with a book called “Short Message Service”, published by Wiley in 2010.
 It contains names of anybody of importance in the creation of SMS.
-It’s a book forensic in its detail.
+It’s a book of forensic detail.

-Fake News, Post-Truth, Alternative Facts…
+Fake News, Alternative Facts…

-These days, ‘research’ normally means clicking on the first search result from Google.
-Despite Google’s increasingly complex algorithms, it still lacks discrimination for the truth.
-Wikipedia actually fairs far better than perceived (as anyone who’s read the study pitting itself(and winning) against Encyclopedia Britannica will tell you).
+The problem with ‘Googling’ is despite it’s increasingly complex algorithms, it still lacks discrimination for the truth.
+Wikipedia actually fairs far better than perceived (as anyone who’s read the study pitting itself – and winning – against Encyclopedia Britannica).
 However, it often lacks detail in complex and controversial areas.

 So serious journalists sort through contradictory Google search results.
-Many, on short dead-lines, go down the ill-advised democratic route, by picking whatever answer seems to have the most independent citations!
+Many, on short deadlines, go down the ill-advised democratic route, by picking whatever answer seems to have the most independent citations.

 “Repeat a lie often enough and people believe it”.

-Defining a Text Message
+Defining Text Messaging

-- a message transmission service
+an alphanumeric message transmission service

-- to mobile users with acknowledgement capabilities.
+for mobile users with acknowledgement capabilities.